1992 Great Britain Lions tour: Second Test

 For the second test Britain fielded an all-Wigan forward pack, and with Andy Gregory injured, Shaun Edwards came in at scrum half-back for his first start against the Australians in test football.
 The Australians went in with an almost unchanged side, though David Gillespie came into the front row with Glenn Lazarus moving to the bench and Chris Johns came into the side for Brad Fittler who was unavailable for personal reasons (Fittler's Penrith Panthers teammate Ben Alexander, the younger brother of Penrith captain and former Australian test halfback Greg Alexander, was killed in a motor vehicle accident 5 days prior to the test).

+The game saw Australian captain Mal Meninga playing his 13th Ashes series test match, equalling the record number of Ashes tests by an Australian held by Keith Holman.

 The match, played at the Princes Park Australian rules football ground under temporary lighting, was the first ever Ashes test in Australia played in Melbourne.
 The cold, wet conditions suited the Lions who levelled the series with a resounding 33-10 win after going into half-time with a 22-0 lead in front of 31,005 fans.

 The second test, played on a cold and wet night at Melbourne's Princes Park, saw Australian captain Mal Meninga equal Reg Gasnier's record of 36 tests for Australia.
 It turned out that the conditions (as well as the slippery surface), suited the Lions with many claiming it was more like English weather than Australian.

-The British got off to a 4 - 0 lead after some penalties kicked by Paul Eastwood early in the first half.
+The British got off to a 4–0 lead after some penalties kicked by Paul Eastwood early in the first half.
 A brawl started by Australian forward Paul Harragon got the Lions another penalty and they decided to attack the Kangaroos' line.
 From the resulting good field position, first receiver Philip Clarke was able to throw a dummy and make a break through the defensive line to dive over for the first try of the match.
-It was then converted by Eastwood, so the visitors led 10 - 0.
+It was then converted by Eastwood, so the visitors led 10–0.
 The next try for Great Britain came when replacement half Shaun Edwards got the ball mid-field and made a break before kicking it ahead into Australia's in-goal area.
 Several players from both sides came racing through to dive on the ball but the Lions' Paul Newlove was the only one who got his hand on it.
 Next, Garry Schofield scored a brilliant individual try when he chipped ahead from about fifteen metres out and after running into Australian second rower Paul Sironon, then beat the Australian defence to dive on it after Andrew Ettingshausen went what television commentator Graeme Hughes called "ice skating" on the slippery in-goal surface.
-Great Britain thus went into the break leading 22 - 0.
+Great Britain thus went into the break leading 22–0.